The impact of extragalactic foregrounds on internal delensing of CMB B-mode polarization: Computational methods

 \subsection{Simulations}

 We measure these effects using the Websky simulation~\cite{ref:websky}: a single, full-sky realization of the microwave sky.
 At the lowest level, it relies on the efficient peak-patch algorithm~\cite{ref:stein_et_al_19} to construct halo catalogues with a mass resolution of $10^{12}\,\mathrm{M}_{\odot}$ at various redshifts, in the cosmology best-fitting the Planck 2018 data~\cite{ref:planck_params_18}.
 Emission from various processes is then assigned to these halos based on prescriptions from astrophysical models, and this is then projected along the line of sight.
 The cornerstone of the tSZ model is the `Battaglia' pressure profile of Ref.~\cite{ref:battaglia_et_al_12}, while for the CIB, point-like galaxies are distributed in halos according to the CIB halo model of Ref.~\cite{ref:shang_et_al_12} with the best-fit parameters of Ref.~\cite{ref:hermes_viero_wang}.
 Testament to the effectiveness of these models is that the tSZ-CIB correlation in the simulation is in good agreement with measurements by Planck~\cite{ref:planck_cib_tsz_correlation}.
 In addition to the baseline Websky products, we also include the catalogs of radio sources developed by~\cite{ref:li_et_al_21}, which match the realization of the large-scale structure in Websky.
 Other astrophysical effects, such as CMB lensing or the kinetic SZ effect, are produced by fluctuations on scales so large that they are not bound in halos.
 In those cases, WebSky projects the emission from the `field' --- calculated using Lagrangian perturbation theory --- in addition to the contribution from halos.
+Note that we do not consider the integrated Sachs-Wolfe effect~\cite{ref:sachs_wolfe_67}, since this only affects large angular scales of the temperature field which are unimportant for the sake of lensing reconstruction.
+On small scales, the Rees-Sciama effect~\cite{ref:rees_sciama_68} has been shown to be subdominant to the other extragalactic foregrounds~\cite{ref:ferraro_et_al_22}, so we ignore it as well.

 In later sections, we will often refer to the `unmitigated foreground intensity'.
 This should be taken to mean the combination of all foreground intensity maps at 143\,GHz --- one of the main `science channels' of SO, where the CMB is brightest relative to the foregrounds.
 A less noisy lensing reconstruction can be obtained by applying the estimators to an Internal Linear Combination (ILC; see, e.g.,~\cite{ref:tegmark_et_al_03}) of observations at different frequencies, instead of just the 143\,GHz map.
 To approximate this ILC procedure, we combine mock maps of the extragalactic foregrounds and beam-deconvolved white noise at \{27.3, 41.7, 93.0, 143.0, 225.0, 278.0\}\,GHz, at or near the nominal central frequencies of the observation channels of the large-aperture telescope of SO\footnote{Whenever the SO central frequencies do not match the frequency of the simulated maps, we scale the latter on a pixel-by-pixel basis using the model frequency dependence in~\cite{ref:dunkley_et_al_13}}, for which we assume the `goal' noise and beam properties described in~\cite{ref:SO_science_paper}.
 We use the publicly-available code \texttt{BasicILC}\footnote{\url{https://github.com/EmmanuelSchaan/BasicILC}} to calculate the harmonic-space ILC weights that minimize the variance of the coadded map.
 When doing so, we take into account not just CMB, extragalactic foregrounds (before point-source removal) and white noise, but also atmospheric noise and Galactic dust emission, as modeled in~\cite{ref:dunkley_et_al_13}.